walles/catiplicator/README.md

   * level context (what we've used in the current round), avoid repetition
   * player context (skill level, failures)
 * On success, play encouraging sound effect
+* On failure, open a dialog saying:
+  "The answer is 5*4=20, type it here: 5x4=__".
+Close the dialog when the user has typed the correct answer